 Refunds will be made, less a $150 processing fee, between August 1 and September 20 of the current conference year.

 Refunds after September 20 only for documented, serious medical reasons (typically requires proof of hospitalization of registrant or immediate family member) or death (registrant or immediate family member), less a $50 processing fee.
+Anyone who is unable to attend in person due to last-minute illness including Covid will be able to attend the virtual conference instead.

 We make every effort to preserve the program and presenter list as published on our website, but reserve the right to make changes to the conference at any time without notice, including but not limited to addressing factors beyond our control, such as a presenter having to withdraw from the conference.
 In the event any changes made affect your booked appointment(s), we will provide an alternate appointment.